miRackModular/ImpromptuModular/README.md

 * **CLK**: The clock inputs for each track.
 When the input is unconnected in a track, the track automatically uses the clock source of the preceding track (indicated by arrows above each clock input).
 It is good practice that the clock for track A be connected as directly as possible to the main clock source, and when a chained series of clock modules are used, the clock input of track A should be connected to a clock output from the *first* clock module of the chain.

-* **SEQ / SONG**: This is the main mode switch for the sequencer.
-It is used to determine whether a sequence or the song are to be edited (attach must be turned off for editing, see next item).
+* **SEQ / SONG**: This is the main switch that controls the two major modes of the sequencer.
+Seq mode allows the currently selected sequence in each track to be played/edited.
+In this mode, all controls are available (run mode, transpose, rotate, copy-paste, gates, slide, octave, notes) and the content of a sequence can be modified even when the sequencer is running.
+Song mode allows the creation of a series of sequence numbers (called phrases).
+In this mode, the run mode and length of the song and the sequence index numbers themselves can be modified (whether the sequence is running or not); some of the other aforementioned controls are unavailable and the actual contents of the sequences cannot be modified.

-* **ATTACH**: The sequencer has one edit head, and four run heads.
-When attach is turned on, the sequencer is in view-only mode, and no editing can be performed.
-In this case the effect of the SEQ/SONG switch is limited to either hiding or showing the phrase number.
-When attach is turned off, editing becomes possible.
-In this case the edit head can be positioned to at any given step/sequence/phrase for editing, according to the SEQ/SONG switch.
+* **ATTACH**: Allows the edit heads to follow the run heads of all tracks (Attach on).
+For the current track, the position of the edit head is shown with a red LED, and when running, the position of the run head is shown with a green LED.
+When in Seq mode, the actual content of the step corresponding to the edit head position (i.e. note, oct, gates, slide) can be modified in real time, whether the sequencer is running or not.
+The edit heads automatically follow the run heads when Attach is on.

 * **BEG / END**: The BEG and END buttons set the endpoints of the song, such that when working on a long song, we can more easily work on a section of it, which is more practical.